mscwilson/mscwilson.github.io/index.md

 I spent 12 years researching cell metabolism: PhD at Imperial College London, and postdoc at University College London.
 I have [25+ publications](https://www.webofscience.com/wos/author/record/W-1453-2019).

-Much like being a tech writer, being a scientist involves wearing many hats:
+Much like being a tech writer, being a cell biologist requires many overlapping skill sets:
 * Designing and performing experiments
 * Growing cells to do things with
 * Making tools and reagents